 I think that pretty much proves to me that I’m super sensitive to stress and I need to manage it carefully.
 Letting myself go down the: my world is ending rabbit hole, has profound physical effects on my body.
 It proves to me that all this was initially caused primarily by stress and a negative reaction to birth control.
-I was kind of scared it would disappear the next month altogether, but it showed up 21 days after my last day of my period, so that seems reasonable.
+I was kind of scared it would disappear the next month altogether, but the last cycle was exactly 28 days, so we are getting more normal!
 It was still pretty light but five days this time instead of four.
 Not that “heaviness” is an indication of everything working normally, but in my mind it totally is.
 Not exactly logical.

 What is logical is tracking my cycle.
 When I first tried to do this the month after my period came back it was too hard.
 I was too worried it wouldn’t come back and it put a ton of stress on me.
 Now that I’m fairly confident things are humming along, I can start tracking (I use an app called Kindara).
 I believe that learning the fertility awareness method is something every woman should do, regardless of the method of birth control she chooses.
 Only because it teaches a woman so much about her body like what is normal and what is not, which can help solve underlying hormone balance issues.
 We are Catholic, so I was exposed to NFP during marriage preparation, but it frustrated me because I had nothing to track.
 I was the same every single day with zero changes, so I eventually gave up.
 I think they call it “your basic infertility pattern.”
 I couldn’t let my mind go there, so while I did not have a cycle, I stopped tracking it, simply to save my sanity.
 To help me review and get back into tracking, I’ve been reading “Taking Charge of Your Fertility.” (<—–affiliate link) After I understand more about it I’m happy to post about it if you guys are interested.